 You might often see Learning Design described as a ‘discipline’, ‘practice’, or ‘framework’.
 And it can be all of those things in different contexts.

-But at the heart of it all, learning design is a series of informed choices about the various elements that go into learning, such as content, structure, sequence, activities, strategies, assessments, and more.
 In learning design, every essential part of the learning experience is carefully selected and arranged to make learning as impactful and effective for the participant as possible.

 Ultimately, through these informed choices, good learning design aims to accomplish two main goals: